marufromhell/ksl/readme.txt

-This is free and open source software, if you paid for this you were scammed Made by "EZTLI" on earth by humans roughly 2024 rotations around the sun after the death of our savior
+This is free and open source software, if you paid for this you were scammed Made by "EZTLI" on earth by humans roughly 2024 rotations around the sun after the death of our so called savior

 KSL UPDATE
 ~running the scripts directly still works but the new tool selector.py can do it all in open